alxnbl/onenote-md-exporter/README.md

 # Requirements

+The tool requires Microsoft Office to be installed, [OneNote for Windows 10](https://www.microsoft.com/en-us/p/onenote-for-windows-10/9wzdncrfhvjl) is not supported.

 Tested on :
 * Windows 10
 * Office 2016
 * Joplin 1.6

-Please tell me if you have tested the tool on other versions.
+* PanDoc 2.11

-# Import to Joplin
+# Export to Joplin

 Comparison between OneNote Md Exporter and ENEX Export methods.
 Choose the one best suited to your notes.